 - Name and address of your registered agent

-- Name and address of the LLC’s organizer
+- Name and title of at least one officer of the LLC

 After you register an LLC in Arkansas, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.